Poona Community Enhancement & Infrastructure Planning

 • the comments also included advice that the proposed site had pipe clay and was culturally significant (in his view).
 It was not a formal stance of the Butchulla Native Title Aboriginal Corporation (BNTAC) but nonetheless an issue of importance

-Instead of taking the matter further through due levels of consultation/negotiation FCRC, in these most dubious of circumstances simply seized on the reference of ‘cultural significance’ and totally withdrew from the project, accordingly advising MSQ of their decision.
+Instead of taking the matter further through due levels of consultation/negotiation, FCRC in the most dubious of circumstances simply seized on the reference of ‘cultural significance’ and totally withdrew from the project, accordingly advising MSQ of their decision.

 While not dismissing the comment around cultural significance, it is of note that the land at the proposed ramp site, under Native Title is ‘non-exclusive use area’.
 In contrast the area at the existing Owen Cox St ramp is ‘exclusive use area’ and that status extends the full length of the Poona foreshore.